 Clinical trials are a crucial component of developing new treatments and therapies.
 They have the potential to shed light on the safety and efficacy of medical innovations.
-However, as with any type of research, they present a number of ethical challenges that must be addressed in order to ensure the highest possible standards of safety and ethical rigor are met.
+However, as with any type of market research in pharma, they present a number of ethical challenges that must be addressed in order to ensure the highest possible standards of safety and ethical rigor are met.

 In this blog, we will explore the key ethical considerations that arise in clinical trials and discuss how healthcare providers and researchers can balance ethical concerns with the desire for innovation.
 We will discuss some of the common ethical challenges in clinical trials, including issues related to informed consent, participant selection, and conflicts of interest.